jonromero/jonio_website/content/productivity/max-what-you-love.md

 It needs you to be true to yourself, crash your ego and reevaluate your whole day/week/month/year/life.

-> It is one of these things that start as a whisper and end up as a roar
+> It is one of these things that starts as a whisper and ends up as a roar

 Here is an example: